apache/griffin/griffin-doc/deploy/deploy-guide.md

 - [Hive](http://apache.claz.org/hive/hive-2.2.0/apache-hive-2.2.0-bin.tar.gz) (version 2.2.0), you can get some help [here](https://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-RunningHive).
     You need to make sure that your spark cluster could access your HiveContext.
 - [Livy](http://archive.cloudera.com/beta/livy/livy-server-0.3.0.zip), you can get some help [here](http://livy.io/quickstart.html).
-    Griffin need to schedule spark jobs by server, we use livy to submit our jobs.
+    Apache Griffin need to schedule spark jobs by server, we use livy to submit our jobs.
     For some issues of Livy for HiveContext, we need to download 3 files or get them from Spark lib `$SPARK_HOME/lib/`, and put them into HDFS.
     ```
     datanucleus-api-jdo-3.2.6.jar